mestihudson/toretto460.github.io/_posts/2015-05-02-Test-Develop-Build-Stage-with-Docker.md

 IMHO both the single instance and the master-slave solution have some limitations.
 <br>
-The first one forces you to install all you need inside the machine, so if you have projects with different requirements (for examample PHP54  and PHP55) you have to choose just one version.
+The first one forces you to install all you need inside the machine, so if you have projects with different requirements (for instance PHP54  and PHP55) you have to choose just one version.
 The latter allows you to build and test packages with different environments but it may be hard to maintain.<br>
 If you have a 10 slaves infrastructure every time a new PHP version is released you have to install the new package within a bounch of machines.